 Our geodesic domes are used in a huge variety of innovative ways at primary school level.
 At this age children learn best through experiences and interactive sessions.
 Using an interesting primary school classroom can help to increase participation and engagement with the subjects being taught.
-It is also a great way to make learning fun and encourage children to get into science at a young age.
+It is also a great way to make learning fun and encourage children get into the STEM subjects from a young age.

 We have two dome ranges for you to choose from.
-Our standard Solardome® growing schools range of outdoor classrooms 3.6m – 10.1m diameter, and our SOLARDOME® PRO architectural system, for fully habitable dome buildings or freestanding classrooms from 7.2m – 25m.
+Our standard Solardome® growing schools range of outdoor classrooms 3.6m to 10.1m diameter, and our SOLARDOME® PRO architectural system, for fully habitable dome buildings from 6m to 20m.